 - Plastic or reusable water bottles, food containers, lunch boxes, food, or other liquid items

-University Information has extremely limited space at the Information Desks and some of the items could pose a health hazard.
+There is extremely limited space at the Information Desks and some of the items could pose a health hazard.

 Mason Police will be notified about any illegal, dangerous, or potentially hazardous items (including but not limited to illegal drugs, drug paraphernalia, medication, firearms, suspicious substances or items, etc.).